dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > Below is a screenshot from a recent paper on XAI -- explainable
 > artificial intelligence -- where the financial assessment of
 > loan-applicants is indexed and can be rationalized.[^heloc-xai] This
-> is a simplicial complex, a special kind of graph, which approximates
+> is a simplicial complex, a special kind of *graph*, which
-> the topological nooks and crannies of the hyperplane.
-See those
+> approximates the topological nooks and crannies of the
-> little strings on the outside of the graph?
-Those are extreme
+> hyperplane.
+See those little strings on the outside of the graph?
-> topological features -- or *extremely normal* topological features
+> Those are extreme topological features -- or *extremely normal*
-> in rare cases, perhaps...
+> topological features in rare cases, perhaps...

 ![HELOC XAI](/img/posts/2018-12-14-material-conception-of-soul/heloc-xai.jpg)